puzzle/ansible-training/content/en/docs/10/02/_index.en.md

 ```

 {{% alert title="Warning" color="warn" %}}
-Not defining `process_isolation_executable: podman` in `env/settings` would lead to `ansible-runner` run our playbook NOT inside an ee.
+ Not defining `process_isolation_executable: podman` in `env/settings` would lead to `ansible-runner`
+ running our playbook NOT inside an ee.
 The output however looks almost the same.
 {{% /alert %}}

 {{% /details %}}

 ### Task 5

-Now we want to have a look at whats happening in the background while running our playbook with
+Now we want to have a look at what's happening in the background while running our playbook with
 `ansible-runner` inside an ee.

 * Start your playbook in the background.
 Use `ansible-runner --help` to see which option you can use.
-* While the playbook runs, have look at the running processes with `watch -n1 'ps -ef | grep ansible- | grep -v grep'`
+* While the playbook runs, have a look at the running processes with `watch -n1 'ps -ef | grep ansible- | grep -v grep'`
 * Also while the playbook runs, have a look at the running containers with `watch -n1 podman ps -a`
 * While the playbook still runs, stop it with corresponding option and see how the processes are terminated and the running container stopped.